-But our team of audiologists understands that you need to be able to budget for everything that goes into hearing better with hearing aids, so let’s discuss the things that go into hearing aid pricing here so that you can get the best possible deal!
+Our team of audiologists understands that you need to be able to budget for everything that goes into hearing better with hearing aids, so let’s discuss the things that go into hearing aid price.

 Hearing Aid Costs: Lifestyle Considerations

-First, we will discuss your lifestyle and typical sound environment needs with you.
+First, consider your lifestyle and typical sound environment needs.

-During your hearing tests and all of the discussions and fittings you have with our audiologists, we can figure out what demands you would ordinarily place on your hearing aids and select from the ones that would best fit with those demands, within your desired price range.
+During your hearing tests and all of the discussions and fittings you have with our audiologist, he or she can figure out what demands you would ordinarily place on your hearing aids and select from the ones that would best fit with those demands, within your desired price range.

 Working out the Value of Your Hearing Aids

 Hearing aids can give you back a sense of connection with people and control over your life.
-Before settling on the hearing aids that you may wear for years to come, sit down and take a personal lifestyle inventory; figure out all the ways in which being able to hear better will impact your day-to-day life.
+Before settling on the hearing aids you may wear for years to come, sit down and take a personal lifestyle inventory.
+Figure out all the ways being able to hear better will impact your day-to-day life.

-Usually, hearing aids cost between $1,000 and $3,500.
-Let’s consider the cost breakdown if you wear them for 12 hours a day, every day for the next year:
+Usually, hearing aids cost between $700 and $3400.
+Let’s consider the cost breakdown if you wear them 12 hours a day, every day, for the next year:

-In either case, that’s less than a dollar to be able to communicate with your loved ones and enjoy a varied and active lifestyle!
+In either case, that’s a small price to pay to communicate with your loved ones and enjoy a varied and active lifestyle.

 How Much Should I Pay for Hearing Aids?

-During your hearing tests and hearing aid fittings, our audiologist will discuss the various features with you so that you can decide which features will give you the best value in terms of quality of life, and how they might best fit into your budget.
+During your hearing tests and hearing aid fittings, your audiologist will discuss the various features with you so you can decide which features will give you the best value in terms of quality of life and how they might best fit into your budget.

-You also get a 30-day trial period to try out the hearing aids after the fitting so that you can be sure those are really the right ones for your needs.
+You also get a 45-day trial period to try out the hearing aids after your fitting so you can be sure those really are the right ones for your needs.
 Our audiologists are eager to make sure you are fully satisfied with your hearing aids!
-So schedule an appointment with us today by calling 888-638-5095.
+So, schedule an appointment with us today by calling 888-638-5095.